Occipital neuralgia light sensitivity: Causes, Symptoms & Management

 How does occipital neuralgia light sensitivity cause light sensitivity?
 Expert guide covering symptoms, mechanisms, and treatment options.

-Occipital neuralgia is a condition involving inflammation or irritation of the occipital nerves — the nerves that run from the top of the spinal cord through the scalp.
+Occipital neuralgia is a condition involving inflammation or irritation of the occipital nerves — often confused with migraine and trigeminal neuralgia — the nerves that run from the top of the spinal cord through the scalp.
 While the primary symptom is shooting pain at the back of the head, it produces photophobia in a significant subset of patients through a distinct neurological mechanism.

 What Is Occipital Neuralgia?